 - As of March 21, authorities have suspended all international flights. - The Foreign Ministry has suspended the issuance of visas.
-Additionally, all official missions abroad have been suspended until further notice. - On March 24, the government said that all travelers arriving from other countries will have a mandatory 14-day quarantine. - On April 4, authorities extended the closure of Bujumbura International Airport for an additional 14 days, and this was then extended indefinitely on April 17. - The government announced that Burundian nationals who hold a dual-nationality are allowed to leave the country. - The government announced one positive case, one death, and four recoveries on April 17 - The US Embassy organized a special repatriation flight scheduled to depart from Bujumbura on April 21.
+Additionally, all official missions abroad have been suspended until further notice. - On March 24, the government said that all travelers arriving from other countries will have a mandatory 14-day quarantine.

+On April 4, authorities extended the closure of Bujumbura International Airport for an additional 14 days.